Bridging The Worlds:

 Both religions although different, share many similarities including some of their orishas (deities), ancestral reverence, ceremonies, & beliefs.
 They also were both religiously resilient and true masters of disguise, because even though they accepted whatever religion was forced on them, be it Catholicism or Protestantism, they kept their own religion and deities under the guise of worshiping saints.
 Not only did these cultural roots of Africa survive slavery, but they also kept their own religion alive amidst the most severe persecution.
 So here we are to show them reverence and explore a deeper understanding of the bridges between Yoruba and Santeria!
 “Jẹ ayeye!”
 (Let’s Celebrate!)

 In this immersion, we will be threading together both ancient and modern Afro-Cuban thought on life, spirituality, history, culture, art, music, and tradition.
 Most of their cultural history was passed down via oral traditions such as storytelling, song and dance which we will be learning a few ourselves, as well as writing our own creative tales.
-Indigenous art projects and instrument building are part of this retreat so you will be going home with creations.
+Art projects and instrument building are part of this retreat so you will be going home with creations.
 (Cost is included in ticket price.)
 You will also receive an Immersion Curriculum Binder with all of the things you will be learning throughout the weekend.
+We have options for “Single Tickets,” or “2 Tickets: Bring a Friend Discount,” where you both will save money.

 Workshops and Curriculum Include: